agatoneq/agatoneq/README.md

 # ✨ About Me

-🎓 I'm a master's student in Control, Electronic and Information Engineering with a specialization in Data Science at the Silesian University of Technology.  <br>
+🎓 I'm a master's student in Control, Electronic and Information Engineering with a specialization in Data Science at the Silesian University of Technology. <br><br>
-📊 I’m passionate about machine learning, data science, and performance-optimized software – especially in image and signal processing.  <br>
+📊 I’m passionate about machine learning, data science, and performance-optimized software – especially in image and signal processing.<br><br>
-💡 My long-term goal is to work in applied AI, with a particular focus on medicine, neuroscience, and high-performance systems.  <br>
+💡 My long-term goal is to work in applied AI, with a particular focus on medicine, neuroscience, and high-performance systems.<br><br>
-🌱 Currently expanding my skills in parallel programming (C++ threads, OpenMP, CUDA) and low-level algorithm optimization.
+🌱 Currently expanding my skills in parallel programming (C++ threads, OpenMP, CUDA) and low-level algorithm optimization.<br>

 ## 🚀 Projects